-Chicago Debate League participation is proven to significantly improve academic achievement and college readiness for at-risk students and students across the academic spectrum.
+Chicago Debates participation is proven to significantly improve academic achievement and college readiness for at-risk students and students across the academic spectrum.

 Research based on ten years of Chicago Public Schools data (from 1997 to 2007) resulted in four peer-reviewed and published articles on debate.
 The researchers concluded that debate programming in Chicago is producing an academic impact on college readiness metrics that even some of the most esteemed after-school programs in urban education are not able to produce.
 Further, the authors note that these findings are “particularly relevant in light of the new Common Core State Standards, [which] focus on evidence-based argument and informational text mastery as critical language arts skills.”

 “Positive Youth Development and Participation in an Urban Debate League: Results from Chicago Public Schools,”

 Susannah Anderson and Briana Mezuk, The Journal of Negro Education, Vol. 84, No. 3, pp. 362-378 (2015)

 “Participating in a policy debate program and academic achievement among at-risk adolescents in an urban public school district: 1997-2007,”

 Susannah Anderson and Briana Mezuk, Journal of Adolescence, Vol. 35, No. 5, pp. 1225-1235 (2012)

 “Impact of participating in a policy debate program on academic achievement: Evidence for the Chicago Urban Debate League,”

 Briana Mezuk, Irina Bondarenko, Suzanne Smith and Eric Tucker, Educational Research and Reviews, Vol. 6, No. 9, pp. 622-635 (2011)

 “Urban Debate and High School Educational Outcomes for African American Males: The Case of the Chicago Debate League,”